mmasdeu/referendum1oct/README.md

 In the following lines I try to give an account of how I lived 26 hours that I will never forget.
-The story is probably ver similar to that of thousands of people who served at the polling stations of the referendum that will lead us to achieve Catalan Republic.
+The story is probably ver similar to that of thousands of people who served at the polling stations of the referendum that will lead us to achieve the Catalan Republic.

 ![image](entrada.jpg)